Admin368/8051-Projects-2020-Workshop/README.md

 # 8051-Projects-2020-Workshop
- 8051 projects to start and learn 8051 microcontroler development
+ 8051 projects to start and learn 8051 MicroController development